MephestoKhaan/HandPosing/README.md

 You could also download the latest stable package in the [releases section](https://github.com/MephestoKhaan/HandPosing/releases/).
 But the method above is the preferred one.

-Please refer to the [Wiki](https://github.com/MephestoKhaan/HandPosing/wiki) for the documentation.
+Please refer to the [Wiki](https://github.com/MephestoKhaan/HandPosing/wiki) for guidance.
+You can also find the full code documentation [here](https://mephestokhaan.github.io/HandPosing/Documentation/html/annotated.html)

 This is a work in progress, and things are subject to change.
 I hope it serves others either as a useful tool or at least as a starting point for their grabbing-interaction implementations.
 At this moment I won't be accepting **Pull Requests** but reach me in the issues if something is not right or have any feature in mind that you think is missing.